Eppo-exp/js-client-sdk/docs/js-client-sdk.initsync.md

 Initializes the Eppo client with configuration parameters.

-The purpose is for use-cases where the configuration is available and can bootstrap the SDK.
+The purpose is for use-cases where the configuration is available from an external process that can bootstrap the SDK.

 This method should be called once on application startup.